Hoo Peninsula: Nature reserve

 The Hoo Peninsula is home to a 129.7 acre nature reserve located in High Halstow, one of the many villages on the peninsula, called High Halstow NNR.
 The reserve is also part of the Royal Society for the Protection of Birds Northward Hill SSSI site which includes 270 hectares of grazing marsh, woodland and farmland.
 The area features the largest heronry in Britain, where some 150–200 pairs nest.
-A heronry has been in the woods from at least 1947, when it was mentioned in a book on the Hundred of Hoo by Ralph Arnold.
+A heronry has been in the woods from at least 1947, when it was mentioned in a book, The Hundred of Hoo by Ralph Arnold.
 High Halstow NNR was declared a National Nature Reserve in 1951.

 The Thames and Medway Canal

-The Rivers Thames and Medway were joined by the eight-mile long Thames & Medway Canal, the construction of which started in 1805.
+The Rivers Thames and Medway were joined by the eight-mile long Thames and Medway Canal, the construction of which started in 1805.
 With basins providing ports and access to the two rivers at Gravesend and Strood, the canal passed through a two-mile tunnel at Higham, broken in the centre by a shaft to allow boats to pass.
 Construction was difficult and expensive and it was not completed until 1824.
 Shortly afterwards, the tunnel became part of the railway linking Higham with Strood.
 The line of this now-silted canal can be considered a convenient boundary marking the landward edge of the peninsula.

 The tunnel passes through large beds of chalk.
 To cut engineering costs many sections were not lined, which caused various rock falls between 1957 and 2004.
 As these rock falls could cause derailment, the tunnel was closed to trains during 2004 and was relined with reinforced concrete.
 It reopened in early January 2005.